20-22 inches (female), 22-24 inches (male)

 A Wirehaired Pointing Griffon is no slouch.
 Griffs have both big brains and bottomless reserves of energy — they need to be entertained frequently lest they take out their boredom on your furniture.
 Take your Griff walking or running for at least an hour every day, and make sure it gets to run around off-leash from time to time.

 Swimming is a great activity to do with your WPG.
 They also love obedience and agility training, and any other situation where they get praised for running and playing.
 They’re fantastic companions for lengthy hikes.

 Wirehaired Pointing Griffons were bred to be gun dogs, so they readily accept training.
 However, Griffs don’t respond well to harsh or “alpha” training methods.
 The best way to train them is either with hunting, which they take to naturally, or with hunting-like activities.

 Use the promise of playtime as a reward, and the end of playtime as a punishment for harmful behavior.
 While training, regularly give your Griff chances to solve puzzles and exercise its powerful mind.

 Griffs are relatively low-maintenance, low-shedding dogs, but their coats do require some attention.
 Brush your Griff weekly to keep its wiry coat from tangling.
 If you find it’s getting hard to run a brush through its fur, you might need to strip it by hand to help the coat turn over.
 You can learn to do this yourself or go to a professional groomer instead.

 Other than hair, you’ll need to brush your Griff’s teeth and clip its nails at least once a week.
 It’s a good idea to trim its ear hair regularly to prevent infections.

-- Check out our reviews for the top rated brands: Best Slicker Brushes
+Check out our reviews for the top-rated brands:

 Health and Conditions❤️